colmilloestelar/FastMetric/README.md

 This creates a task that runs the agent every 5 minutes.
 The agent reports, exits, and the task runs it again.
 The machine stays visible in the dashboard even after a reboot, because the task is registered in the system scheduler.

-Open the Task Scheduler, find the `FastMetricAgent` taskaisle, and make sure "Run whether user is logged on or not" is checked so it keeps running in the background.
+Open the Task Scheduler, find the `FastMetricAgent` task, and make sure "Run whether user is logged on or not" is checked so it keeps running in the background.

 ---